johnyorke/JYGraphView/README.md

 # JYGraphViewController

-JYGraphViewController is a class you can add to your project if you are looking for an easy way to visually represent an array of numbers in a line graph.
+JYGraphViewController is an easy way to graph data in a simple and minimalist style.
 By default it is presented modally when the device is turned into landscape orientation.

 <img src="https://raw.github.com/johnyorke/JYGraphViewController/master/JYGraphViewController/Screenshots/screenshotOne.png">